dsimon1405/Library/README.md

     - close user orders that are unpaid.

 ## Launch
-- cloned from github.
+- clone from GitHub.
-- to build need Maven and JDK-21.
+- to build need Maven, JDK-21 and launched MySQL on port 3306.
 - on OS Windows may be used file from root directory of the project.
-To build all services -> build.bat, and to launch all services -> launch.bat.
+Command to build all services -> ./build.bat, and on success to launch all services -> ./launch.bat.
 - or use one of the development environments.
 The project was developed using Intellij Idea.

 ## Testing